Zeyad-Abdelreheem/zeyad-abdelreheem.github.io/_publications/MSc.md

 ---
-title: Reinforcement Learning-Based Dual-Objective Optimization for Spectral Efficiency and Mobility Management in Cellular Networks
+title: Reinforcement Learning-Based Spectral Efficiency Optimization and Mobility Management in Cellular Networks
 year: 2024
-excerpt: Submitted a paper during my MSc. degree on using reinforcement learning to optimize spectral efficiency and minimize handover rate achieving 20% increase in spectral efficiency and 10% reduction in handover rate.
-I will add a link to the paper once accepted and presented.
+excerpt: Submitted a paper during my MSc. degree on using reinforcement learning to optimize spectral efficiency and reduce handover rate achieving 20% increase in spectral efficiency and 10% reduction in handover rate.
+The paper is accepted and to be presented in December in the Internation Conference of Computer Application (ICCA).
 pub-image: TBA
 pub-url: TBA
 comments: false